bhklab/handbook/docs/onboarding_offboarding/Offboarding/admin_checklist.md

 This checklist is for the assigned lab staff running the offboarding process.

 ## Before the Offboarding Initialization Meeting
-1. Create a folder in the **bhklab.research** drive under [Offboarding Reports](https://drive.google.com/open?id=1QfFFfN4sKITbvyqEB_9QrdgW6ETulWk9) with the name of the lab member.
+1. Create a folder in the **bhklab.archive** drive under [Offboarding Reports](https://drive.google.com/open?id=1QfFFfN4sKITbvyqEB_9QrdgW6ETulWk9) with the name of the lab member.
-    1. Confirm this folder is owned by bhklab.research@gmail.com.
+    1. Confirm this folder is owned by bhklab.archive@gmail.com.
 Transfer ownership if necessary.
     1. Share this folder to the lab member's BHKLab Gmail (e.g. bhklab.johndoe@gmail.com).

 1. Create a folder in the **bhklab.archive** drive under [Personal Folders](https://drive.google.com/drive/folders/1pkE9wPP4j8oDp2yocw4STB3EAj4BUfJh) with the name of the lab member.